mileweb/docs-content-legal/en/docs/aup.md

 # Acceptable use policy

+Last Updated: December 1, 2025

 Thank you for your interest in {{title}} (including its affiliates worldwide, collectively “{{title}}”, “we”, “our” and “us”) and for using our CDN Pro product, a serverless Nginx platform @Edge.
 This Acceptable Use Policy (this “AUP”) sets forth the terms for acceptable usage of (i) the CDN Pro website and all content or materials on or provided through this website (collectively, “Websites”); and (ii) all services and products contain or refer to this AUP (collectively, “Services”). **Please carefully read this AUP before you start using our Websites and Services.
 If you do not agree to the terms of this AUP, please do not use our Websites and Services.
 By using our Websites or accepting our Services, you confirm that you have fully read, understood and agree to comply with the terms of this AUP.**

 ## Prohibited Activities
 You shall not, and you shall not allow or cause any person, engage in any of the following prohibited activities:

  * conduct, promote, facilitate or allow illegal, unlawful, infringing, harmful or fraudulent activities which violate any applicable local, national or international laws and regulations;
  * breach any term of {{title}}’ policies and agreements, including but not limited to the Privacy Policy, Cookie Policy, Terms of Use, etc.;
  * transmit, distribute, or otherwise make available any illegal, harmful or offensive content which in fact or in our reasonable opinion:

   1. violates any applicable laws or regulations;
   2. infringes our rights or any third party’s rights;
   3. causes threat or damage to any person or property;
-  4. constitutes unauthorised spam or other similar messages, promotions, advertising or solicitations; or
+  4. constitutes unauthorized spam or other similar messages, promotions, advertising or solicitations; or
   5. is inaccurate, misleading, fraudulent or otherwise objectionable.

  * abuse our Websites or Services, or create a risk of security breach to {{title}}’ system, such as: